algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

 ## Description

 The `GeoSearch` widget displays the list of results from the search on a Google Maps.
 It also provides a way to search for results based on their position.
-The widget also provide some of the common GeoSearch patterns like search on map interaction.
+The widget provides some of the common GeoSearch patterns like search on map interaction.

 <div class="storybook-section">
   <a class="btn btn-cta" href="https://community.algolia.com/react-instantsearch/storybook?selectedKind=GeoSearch&selectedStory=default" target="_blank">